denisostoich/Week09/readme.md

-# Readme Weekly Problem 09 - Functions & DOM
+# Readme Weekly Problem 10 - Functions & DOM

 This is the README file used in the problems of the "Become a QA Automation" course.

-Functions & DOM.
+09 - Functions & DOM.
+10 - Events && HTTP.

 ---